synapsecns/sanguine/packages/docs/docs/consensus/crosschainmessaging.md

 The other chains will learn about the removal of the [Guard](glossary.md/#guard) because there will be a new [Agent Root](glossary.md/#agent-root).
-Because the [System Message](glossary.md/#system-message) and the new [Agent Root](glossary.md/#agent-root) both take time to propagate through the network, there is a a mechanism for any honest [Guard](glossary.md/#guard) to submit a fraud report to the other chains that will cause the other chain to halt trusting anything from the malicious [Guard](glossary.md/#guard) until the [Fraud Resolution](glossary.md/#fraud-resolution) has transpired.
+Because the [System Message](glossary.md/#system-message) and the new [Agent Root](glossary.md/#agent-root) both take time to propagate through the network, there is a mechanism for any honest [Guard](glossary.md/#guard) to submit a fraud report to the other chains that will cause the other chain to halt trusting anything from the malicious [Guard](glossary.md/#guard) until the [Fraud Resolution](glossary.md/#fraud-resolution) has transpired.
 The hope is that the [fraud](glossary.md/#fraud) committed by the [Guard](glossary.md/#guard) will be detected and